 Also who the fuck thought it was a good idea to change the behavior of a command when running in a batch file, I bet many thousands of people have lost data over the years to this retardation.
 Commands in batch should not work differently to executing directly in the command prompt, utter retards.

-- passing here on I just learned something about batch files, and it shocked me.
+1 Response to I just learned something about batch files, and it shocked me.

 batch file were created for unattended execution of commands, so they don’t ask user interaction